Euclideon/vaultclient/docs/UserGuide.md

 Appearance
   - Allows users to change presentation UI, Mouse Anchor Shape, Default Voxel Shape.
 Input and Controls
-  - Allows on screen mouse control, Touchscreen friendly UI, inverse X and Y axis, mouse pivot settings (bindings & mouse icon control)
+  - Allows on screen mouse control, Touchscreen friendly UI, inverse X and Y axis, mouse pivot settings (bindings & mouse icon control).
 Viewport
-  - Changes minimal viewing distance and maximum viewing distance, allows changing field of view
+  - Changes minimal viewing distance and maximum viewing distance, allows changing field of view.
-  > Tip: If experiencing loss of image, change min and max settings Maps & Elevation
+  > Tip: If experiencing loss of image, change min and max settings.

+Maps & Elevation
-  -  Toggle Map Tiles and Allow mouse to lock to Maps
+  -  Toggle Map Tiles and allow mouse to lock to Maps.
   -  Tile Server allows overlay with existing maps, clicking 'Tile Server' prompts https address for background tiles with either option to import png or jpg via http address.
-    - Tile Server supports altering default Map height, blending with objects allows tile maps to overlay, underlay or feature in hybrid mode with existing vault objects.
+    - Tile Server supports altering default Map Height, blending with objects allows tile maps to overlay, underlay or feature in hybrid mode with existing vault objects.
     - Transparency sliders adjust the overall visability of objects allowing Tiles to be more visable with vault objects in foreground.
-    - Map height adjusts the hight of Tiles in relation to vault objects.
+    - Map Height adjusts the hight of tiles in relation to vault objects.
 Visualization
-  - Allows users to cycle between Colour, Intensity and Classification Display modes
+  - Allows users to cycle between Colour, Intensity and Classification Display modes.
-  - Enabling Color by Height, Depth and Edges with max min sliders for each respective property with a color wheel to showcase features.
+  - Enabling Color by Height, Depth and Edges with max / min sliders for each respective property with a color wheel to showcase features.
   - Enabling Contours allows coloured contours sorted by distance and band height with a color wheel.

-> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Default"
+> TIP: If you ever change a setting and can't recall what you've changed, you can reset _all_ settings by going to the "System" menu and selecting "Restore Default".

 ### 6. GIS / Scene Info
-  - Scene contains several key functions, such as X,Y,Z Camera coordinates, camera rotation coordinates and camera movement speed.
-Toggled by 'Show Camera Button'
+  - Scene contains several key functions, such as X,Y,Z camera coordinates, camera rotation coordinates and camera movement speed.
+Toggled by 'Show Camera Button'.
-  - Displays Latitude and Longitude, along with Current camera Altitude.
+  - Displays Latitude and Longitude, along with current camera altitude.
-  - Several clickboxes allow Lock Altitude (spacebar default), Show Camera Information, Show projection information (Displays SRID, MGA zones information)
+  - Several clickboxes allow Lock Altitude (spacebar default), Show Camera Information, Show projection information (Displays SRID, MGA zones information).
   - Gismo Translate, Gizmo Rotate, Gizmo Scale and Gizmo local space buttons

 ### 7. Copyright, Watermark & Compass
-  - Adding Copyright Data can be done in the metadata subtab during converting
+  - Adding Copyright Data can be done in the metadata subtab during converting.
-  - Compass by default is on, Appearence pane contains on/off checkbox
+  - Compass by default is on, Appearence pane contains on/off checkbox.
-  - Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene explorer and then viewing the [Watermark] identification tag
+  - Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag.

 ### 8. Convert Tab
 Converting to UDS file format can be done from within the Euclideon Vault Client as well.
 Loading a supported pointcloud format will open the "Convert" window if it isn't already open.
 A quick 'pre-parse' is done to detect the file format, supported attributes etc. By loading the start of the file, this stage also does an estimate of the total number of points the file has.
-  - Supported file conversion formats (?????)
+  - Supported file conversion formats (?????).
 > If you aren't able to find the convert tab, it can be displayed from the `Windows > Convert` flag, once selected the convert option will be displayed next to the Scene tab.

 ![Convert Window](images/convertpane.png)